ProofOfConceptForJuliSmoothOptimizers/BenchmarkSetup/docs/README.md

     <img src="images/image3.png">
 </p>

-After clicking on your branch, make sure to run the build manually by clicking `Build Now`.
+After clicking on your branch, make sure to run the **first** build manually by clicking `Build Now`.
+Only the first build has to be run manually.

 <p>
     <img src="images/image4.png">